AnonymerNiklasistanonym/MicrocontrollerPlayground/README.md

 Then you can open the *Arduino IDE (v2)* and compile/send programs to the with USB connected *Arduino UNO R3*.

+> [!NOTE]
+>
+> In the case that something breaks you can reset the IDE by closing it, removing all associated files (e.g. `~/.arduino15`, `~/.arduinoIDE`, `~/.config/arduino-ide`) and then restarting it.
+> (one example of when such a case is warranted is a never closing notification `downloading index: package_index.tar.bz2` that makes you unable to compile programs)

 ## Basics

 ### Breadboard